 NP is the largest organization to provide protection on the ground.
 The pressing needs of the country have dramatically increased NP’s scope and scale of its work since the first team was established in Mundri County.
 Across the country, there are now close to 200 national and international staff.
 Some of our teams are in areas heavily affected by the conflict, while some are in areas largely untouched by the conflict but facing other challenges.
 NP staff have been exposed to high levels of stressful experiences.
 NP’s focus is on emergency response and the protection of civilians in areas of active conflict.
 Its teams increase the safety and security of civilians in a number of ways, including direct protection, community engagement and training, and providing safe spaces for civilians.
 With women and children particularly affected, Women’s Protection Teams are helping women prevent gender-based violence and participate in peacebuilding and the political processes.
 Unarmed Civilian Protection is reducing violence and creating the opportunity for people to peacefully resolve their own conflicts and advocate for improved security.

-In 2018, NP teams working in South Sudan have provided:
+Since 2010, NP teams working in South Sudan have provided:

 Our Teams in South Sudan

 Head of Mission: Aseervatham Florington Established: 2010